SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Overview

 \subsection{Threat Model}

-We assume the original owner can only manipulate the encoder and has the capability of collecting a set of unlabeled images (called shadow dataset) to embed watermarks into the encoder.
-Moreover, the owner only has the black-box access to the suspect model to verify the ownership, i.e., the owner can query the suspected models with inputs and obtain the corresponding outputs from the model.

-The adversaries, who transfer the encoders to downstream tasks and commercialize them for profit, are proficient in machine learning techniques and aware of watermarking approaches.
-We assume adversaries do not want to initialize the entire encoder and retrain it completely to destruct a possibly-embedded watermark in the encoder, since the entire encoder retraining typically requires similar expertise, effort, training data, and computing power as training a new one from scratch.
-Similarly, adversaries may not want to launch model extraction attack against the stolen encoder, even if the extracted model can be clean without any watermark, since model extraction always requires a large number of samples to query the target model and a lot of computation resources to train the substitute model to achieve similar performance as the target model.
-Instead, with reasonable amount of efforts and resources, the adversaries may apply the following techniques to remove or destruct any embedded watermark.
+In this paper, we aim to protect the pre-trained encoders used as general-purpose feature extractors to facilitate various downstream tasks~\cite{grill2020bootstrap,devlin2018bert,chen2020simple}, i.e., the second scenario discussed in Introduction.
+We assume the original owner of the encoder can only manipulate the encoder, without any knowledge of downstream tasks.
+Moreover, the owner only has black-box access to the suspect model when verifying the ownership, i.e., the owner can query the suspected models with inputs and obtain the corresponding outputs from them.
+We consider that the adversaries are proficient in machine learning techniques and aware of watermarking approaches.
+They do not want to initialize the entire encoder and completely retrain it to destroy a possibly embedded watermark in the encoder, since retraining the entire encoder typically requires similar expertise, effort, training data, and computing power as training a new one from scratch.
+Instead, with reasonable effort and resources, the adversaries may apply watermark removal or detection methods to remove or detect any embedded watermark.

-\textbf{Fine-tuning.} Fine-tuning is typically used to optimize an already-trained DNN model to reinforce its performance or customize it to other tasks.
-Fine-tuning involves the update of the parameter values of the model, thus possibly destroying any embedded watermark.
-Particularly, the adversaries can flexibly fine-tune some layers or neurons of the stolen encoder to destroy the watermark, depending on the available training dataset and computing power.

-\textbf{Pruning.} Model pruning is commonly used for model compression to produce smaller, memory-efficient and power-efficient models with negligible loss of performance.
-Typically, it prunes less-connected and unimportant neurons in the neural network by zeroing them without changing the network structure.
-Lacking training power, adversaries may attempt to destruct the embedded watermark in their stolen encoder by model pruning, since it does not involve any retraining.